PrivateHomeIoT/ESPFirmware/README.md

 # ESPFirmware
-This is the repo for the ESP firmware we are using in our system.
+This is the repo for the ESP firmware we are using in our SmartHome system.